Helping you get through life

 See your doctor or sexual health clinic.
 Most STIs can be cured with a simple course of antibiotic pills or cream.
 But if left untreated they can cause more serious health problems like not being able to have babies.

 Remember, the professionals you meet spend all day every day screening people for STIs.
 People of all shapes, sizes and sexualities.
-No one will judge or lecture you.
-They'll just think you're great for taking care of yourself.
+No one will judge or lecture you, they'll just think you're smart for taking care of yourself.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.